thtushor/glorypos-frontend/POS_PERMISSIONS.md

 #### With CREATE_ORDER Permission
 - Can process payments and create orders
+- Can add products to cart
 - Payment button is enabled
+- Add to Cart buttons are enabled

 #### Without CREATE_ORDER Permission
 - **Cannot** process payments or create orders
+- **Cannot** add products to cart
 - Payment button is disabled
+- Add to Cart buttons are disabled
-- Can still browse products and add to cart
+- Can only browse products (view-only mode)

 #### With EDIT_ORDER Permission
 - Can modify sales prices for cart items